Leadership and Governance

 University Executive Board

-The Vice-Chancellor heads up the University Executive Board (UEB) – our senior management team – which comprises the Vice-Chancellor, the Deputy Vice-Chancellor, the Pro Vice-Chancellors, the Director of Finance, the Chief Operating Officer, the Director of Human Resources, the University Secretary, and the five Deans of Faculty.
+The Vice-Chancellor heads up the University Executive Board (UEB) – our senior management team – which comprises the Vice-Chancellor, the Deputy Vice-Chancellor, the Pro Vice-Chancellors, the Director of Finance, the Chief Operating Officer, the Director of Human Resources, the Director of Corporate Governance, and the five Deans of Faculty.
 UEB meets regularly (usually fortnightly) to discuss strategy, policy and resourcing and to ensure that the University is managed effectively.

 Board of Governors